Monsy99/restaurant-mockup/README.md

 This repo is a mockup of a restaurant website that
 contains example information about Menu, an example Gallery,
-a contact form and a map to display restaurant's location
+a contact form, and a map to display the restaurant's location

 [LIVE-PREVIEW](monsy99.github.io/restaurant-mockup)